ibm-cloud-solutions/hubot-ibmcloud-cognitive-lib/README.md

 PARAM_PARSING_DISABLED (defaults to false, but should be set to true if parameter processing is not desired) HUBOT_DB_TEST (defaults to false, but should be set to null if running in same shell as the tests which overrides this setting)
 ```
+__Note:__ Usage of `HUBOT_WATSON_NLC_AUTO_APPROVE` could have potential negative effects.
+Auto-approving the classified statements if they include keywords/entities could cause incorrect classifications for other command usages in the future.

 ### Training data and class definition setup.